-- Power to remove and appoint the trustee - Power to change the situs of the trust, which may be useful if changing governing trust laws in other states
+- Power to remove and appoint the trustee - Power to change the situs of the trust, which may be useful if changing governing trust laws in other states are advantageous to trust beneficiaries (i.e., a change of situs to a state with no state taxes)

-- are advantageous to trust beneficiaries (i.e., a change of situs to a state with no state taxes) - Power to terminate the trust (i.e., if the trust is small and not economical to continue) - Power to amend and modify the trust agreement - Power to determine distributions from the trust - Ability to name a successor Trust Protector
+- Power to terminate the trust (i.e., if the trust is small and not economical to continue) - Power to amend and modify the trust agreement - Power to determine distributions from the trust - Ability to name a successor Trust Protector

 A Trust Protector is not a trustee.
 Instead, it is someone other than a beneficiary of the trust who you want to help oversee certain aspects of the trust because the Trust Protector may know the family or beneficiaries and be more of a "human" connection to everyone than a professional or institutional trustee.
-In many cases, it is a family member but that family member is not in a fiduciary role, which is often of comfort to you as the grantor and that family member who you're naming as Trust Protector.
+A trust protector may be a fiduciary, depending on state law.
+If a trust protector has the ability to direct the trustee, then he/she is often a fiduciary.
 A Trust Protector cannot be added to an existing irrevocable trust - its use is generally with newly written trusts.
 And, not all state law allows for a Trust Protector so be sure to check with your estate planning attorney.